 If you hear someone who has been in the stand-up comedy business for awhile say “It’s all been done”, that’s what they mean.

-What makes any comedian’s stand-up comedy “unique” has little to do with the topic or premise they are talking about — it has to do with that comedian’s unique point of view, passion and delivery of that material.
+What makes any comedian’s stand-up comedy “unique” or original has little to do with the topic or premise they are talking about — it has to do with that comedian’s unique point of view, passion and delivery of that material.

 Article Link: How To Write Stand-up Comedy Material